As amended on 15 September 2018 - Extraordinary General Assembly - Saint-Gervais-les-Bains, Savoy

 b) to represent the Organization;

-c) to establish and operate bank accounts for the benefit of the Organization, in cooperation with the Treasurer;
+c) to establish and operate bank accounts for the benefit of the Organization, under the supervision of the Treasurer;

-Funding for the Organization shall come from Participants, and from international organisations, corporate or private contributions and fundraising activities.
+Funding for the Organization shall come from Members or from international organisations, corporate or private contributions and fundraising activities, as may be approved by the Management Council/Committee.

 The system of accounting shall conform to generally accepted accounting standards, which includes an external auditing of the financial reports.